Skip to content

 • The minimum required performance for the receiver (signal quality in dB-Hz, effective aperture, etc.) to achieve the required accuracy and stability

 Some people in the industry recommend the use of in-line amplifies for cable feeds longer than 50m, while others say longer than 95m.
 However, without all the information above, it is hard to say what those recommendations are based on.
 Is it with the use of thick and hard coaxial cables with very low loss?
-There are many types of 50 Ohm GNSS coaxial cables and a lot of them would be impractical for temporary field-testing applications.
+There are many types of low-loss 50 Ohm coaxial cables that can be used for GNSS applications, but a lot of them would be impractical for temporary field-testing applications.
+For example, they may be too rigid and require larger type N or TNC connectors.
+For portable applications, the best thin and flexible coaxial would be preferred.
+One that doesn't inflict mechanical stress on the portable test set or its SMA connector.

-For temporary passive installations, using VeEX's test sets supporting the GNSS Receiver option and the multi-band antennas supplied by VeEX, we suggest experimenting with the use of <30m (100 ft) extensions made of low-loss LMR-195 cable (similar to RG-58 and RG-142) or <15m (50 ft) of LMR-100A (similar to RG-316 or RG-174).
-They offer a good compromise and flexibility.
+For temporary passive installations, using VeEX's test sets supporting the GNSS Receiver option and the multi-band antennas supplied by VeEX, we suggest experimenting with the use of <30m (100 ft) extensions made of low-loss 50 Ohm LMR-195 cable (similar to RG-58 and RG-142) or <15m (50 ft) of LMR-100A (similar to RG-316 or RG-174).
+They offer a good compromise between low loss and flexibility.
 (You can experiment with longer high-quality low-loss cables, to see if they fit your application requirements and expectations.)

 The use of thick coaxial cables with hard TNC or N to SMA adapters are not allowed for use with VeEX's GNSS receiver, due to mechanical stress.
 If hard cables are used (e.g. permanent installation), we recommend using a 1 or 2m flexible converter cable on the GNSS receiver side, to release the mechanical stress and avoid any damage to the receiver.